cloudposse/terraform-aws-efs/docs/migration-0.30.1-0.32.x+.md

 This is because of the newer version's reliance on the [terraform-aws-security-group](https://github.com/cloudposse/terraform-aws-security-group) module for managing the module's security group.
 This changes the Terraform resource address.

-To circumvent this, after bumping the module version to the newer version,
+To circumvent this, after bumping the module version to the newer version, make note of these changes.

 * `transition_to_ia` is now a `list(string)` so pass in the single value as a list.
 * `zone_id` is now a `list(string)` so pass in the single value as a list.